-The Fellowship Program focuses on both the clinical evaluation and decision making necessary for appropriate patient selection and the procedural skills required to be technically proficient across all aspects of interventional pain procedures.
-The training encompasses diagnostic nerve blocks, CTL, ESI’s, MBB’s, RFA’s, SCS and DRG neuromodulation including full implantation of leads and IPG’s, IT pumps and the management of complex drug regiments and infusion therapy including sub anesthetic ketamine and lidocaine therapies to improve the quality of life for patients suffering from chronic pain.
+Center for Pain Management’s Fellowship Program focuses on the clinical evaluation and decision-making skills necessary for appropriate patient selection, along with the procedural skills required to be technically proficient in all aspects of interventional pain procedures.
+The training encompasses diagnostic nerve blocks, CTL, ESI’s, MBB’s, RFA’s, SCS, and DRG neuromodulation.
+Fellows also learn about full implantation of leads and IPG’s, IT pumps, and the management of complex drug regimens and infusion therapy to improve the quality of life for patients suffering from chronic pain.

-The Center’s Fellowship Program is non-ACGME accredited but may become accredited in the future.
-Successful Fellows are expected to have the ability to pass pain board certifications (other than the ABA) and would be strongly considered for employment at the Center’s existing facilities and/ or De novo practices commensurate with their abilities and expertise.
+Successful Fellows are expected to have the ability to pass pain board certifications (other than the ABA) and would be strongly considered for employment, commensurate with their abilities and expertise.
 Qualified candidates are required to have a current full unrestricted Indiana State Medical License and active DEA number.
 Completion of residency in Anesthesiology or Physical Medicine and Rehabilitation is also required for the program.
-A salary will be provided for the 12 month Fellowship.

 c/o Center for Pain Management